 The Australian Dental Council

-The Australian Dental Council (the ADC) is an independent authority assigned the accreditation functions for the dental profession by the Dental Board of Australia (DBA) under the National Registration and Accreditation Scheme (NRAS).
+The Australian Dental Council (the ADC) is an independent accreditation authority assigned the accreditation functions for the dental professions by the Dental Board of Australia (DBA) under the National Registration and Accreditation Scheme (NRAS).

 ADC works to protect the health and safety of the public by ensuring dental practitioners meet the high standards required of the dental professions in Australia, the ADC is responsible for:

 - Acting as the external authority responsible for accrediting education and training programs leading to registration as a dentist, dental specialist, dental hygienist, dental therapist, oral health therapist, and dental prosthetist.